 The Clinical Mental Health Counseling Program uses the Counselor Preparation Comprehensive Examination (CPCE) as the exit requirement for the program.
 This examination assesses students' knowledge and ability to apply theoretical constructs learned throughout the Program.
 This exam consists of multiple choice questions that require students to demonstrate mastery of the core content areas as designated by state licensure standards.
-The CPCE is given on the first Friday in the months of October and March.
+The CPCE is taken during the month of October and may be retaken the following March if it is not passed in October.